We believe forty years is long enough.

 40 Years Too Long.

-On 23 June 1985, Air India Flight 182 was bombed mid-air off the coast of Ireland.
-The attack, planned and executed in Canada, killed 331 people:
+On 23 June 1985, Air India Flight 182, en route from Montreal to London, was bombed mid-air off the coast of Ireland at an altitude of 31,000 feet.
+The attack, planned and executed in Canada, killed all 329 people on board and 331 people in total:

-• 82 were children under the age of 18, including six infants.
+- 82 were children under the age of 18, including 6 infants

-The bombing remains the worst act of terrorism in Canadian history.
-It was also the deadliest mass killing of Canadian children in a single incident.
+The bombing remains the worst act of terrorism in Canadian history and the deadliest mass killing of Canadian children in a single incident.
 Entire families vanished.
-Grief swept through communities across British Columbia — and was met by silence, delay, and denial.
+Grief swept through communities across British Columbia — home to many victims — but was met with silence, delay, and denial.

 This was not a plane crash.
 It was a preventable act of terrorism, rooted in extremism and worsened by failures in Canada’s intelligence, security, and justice systems.